-The power of Sex by Will Roger Peterson, Volume V
+The Power of Sex, an essay by Will Roger Peterson

 The annual juried exhibition 12 Inches of Sin has become a five-star smorgasbord of provocative art.
 Brought to us by Sin City Gallery, the much-anticipated show has emerged as an iconic must-see exhibit, complete with an accompanying annual and highly collectable art book.
 In this innovative setting, Dr. Henkel has taken on the challenge of raising questions about what is erotic and what qualifies as art, and the complex relationship and considerable gray area between the two genres.